tsmanner/terrasa-private/Organizations/CultOfMyrkul/index.md

+---
-# The Cult of Myrkul
+title: The Cult of Myrkul
+---

 A cult of the death god Myrkul, which has recently begun to stir.
 They were a relatively small cult, isolated to the region around the Oqemarsh, that has started to rapidly grow in size and influence.

 ## Goals